Event-Triggered Stabilization of Nonlinear Systems with Time-Varying Sensing and Actuation Delay: Event-Triggered Design and Analysis

 \section{Event-Triggered Design and Analysis}

-In this section, we propose an event-triggered control policy to solve Problem~\ref{problem}. \new{We start our analysis with the simpler case where the controller receives state feedback continuously (i.e., $\{x(t)\}_{t = 0}^\infty$ instead of $\{x(\tau_\ell)\}_{\ell = 0}^\infty$) without delays, and later extend it to the general case.} Our design is based on the predictor-based feedback control solution for stabilization~\cite{NBL-MK:13}, which we review in Section~\ref{subsec:pf}.
-We present our event-triggered control design in Section~\ref{subsec:event-design} and analyze its convergence properties in Section~\ref{subsec:trig}.
+In this section, we propose an event-triggered control policy to solve Problem~\ref{problem}.
+We start our analysis with the simpler case where the controller receives state feedback continuously (i.e., $\{x(t)\}_{t = 0}^\infty$ instead of $\{x(\tau_\ell)\}_{\ell = 0}^\infty$) without delays (i.e., $\psi(t) = t$), and later extend it to the general case.